wasiur/wasiur.github.io/Teaching/README.md

+(To students at the Ohio State) Please follow your respective departmental course catalogue or the Carmen course website for more details.
+Syllabus, tentative schedule, announcements are regularly posted on the Carmen course website.
+If you have questions or if you need more information about a course, please send me an email with the name of the course in the subject line.

 ## Instructor
+1. STAT 4201 Introduction to Mathematical Statistics 1, [The Ohio State University](https://cph.osu.edu/biostatistics)
+  * Autumn semester 2019
-1. Biostatistics reading course, [The Ohio State University](https://cph.osu.edu/biostatistics) (jointly with Prof. Eben Kenah)
+2. PUBHBIO 7193 Individual Studies in Biostatistics, [The Ohio State University](https://cph.osu.edu/biostatistics) (jointly with Prof. Eben Kenah)
    * Summer semester 2019.